raamana/hiwenet/CONTRIBUTING.md

 Hello there!

 Thank you for the checking out `hiwenet`, and for your interest in contributing.
+Please check the following guidelines for contributing: http://contribution-guide-org.readthedocs.io/

 You could contribute in the areas, including but not limited to:
  * identifying any bugs by focusing on the areas of hiwenet that you have expertise in